josieku/amble/README.md

 amble was built on React Native and Expo, with a thorough integration of the Google Maps Platform.

 ## How to run it
-amble is temporarily run on the Expo testing environment.
+amble is currently run in Expo.

 1) Clone this repository
 ``` git clone https://github.com/josieku/amble.git```